Shuzenji, Japan: What to pack, what to wear, and when to go [2023]

 Travel neck pillow

-A plug adapter that supports outlet types A and B. Check that you pick the right kind.
-Many adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Be careful to choose the necessary kind.
+A lot of adapters that you can buy are simply plug changers and require your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one is sufficent for most areas.

 What to wear/what to pack: